Review of the NEW Fujifilm GFX 100 RF medium format camera

 All this leads me to the judgement, the Fujifilm GFX 100 RF is the perfect travel, landscape, street and portrait camera, you do not need more to produce pictures of highest quality SOOC.

-GFX 100 RF blog entries:
+GFX 100 RF blog entries with many sample pictures:

 Street Photography review with the NEW Fujifilm GFX 100 RF